Check Point profit tops estimates on higher demand for remote network access

 "We saw an increased demand for network security gateways in order to support higher capacities and expand the use of our remote access VPN solutions."

+"We managed through these challenges smoothly, yet it’s hard to predict what effect this changing environment will have on the future," Shwed said, adding he couldn't say how many employees would continue working remotely once restrictions were lifted.

+"We will see what we can learn from this," Shwed said.
+While it is now much easier to hold virtual meetings, he added: "Not everything will remain with us."

-Check Point said it bought back 3 million shares in the quarter worth $325 million as part of its share repurchase programme.
+Check Point bought back 3 million shares in the quarter worth $325 million as part of its share repurchase programme.

 ((tova.cohen@thomsonreuters.com; +972-9-899-0222; Reuters Messaging: tova.cohen.thomsonreuters.com@reuters.net))